Aaron Rodgers showed the San Francisco 49ers ultimate admiration while conducting an interview with a Bay Area radio station this week.

 The 49ers share a mutual feeling towards the quarterback they'll face Sunday on the road, the same one who broke the NFL's single-season quarterback rating in 2011 with a 122.5 passer rating.

-“He’s a Super-Bowl winning quarterback and that’s the ultimate goal,” 49ers five-time Pro Bowl linebacker
+"He's a Super-Bowl winning quarterback and that's the ultimate goal," 49ers five-time Pro Bowl linebacker Joe Staley said before noting Rodgers' MVP-winning season in 2011.
+"You can't erase those facts."

 Willis said Rodgers is tough to defend mostly because, "He knows what he's looking for."
 And, because Rodgers is, "very accurate and he has a strong arm."